 Q is for Quick: Whether it’s quick in mind or action, a leader grasps concepts and takes action without a long delay.
 Part of a leader’s gift is being able to quickly and accurately make an assessment of a situation, an employee, an opportunity.
 Based on that assessment, the leader isn’t afraid to move ahead or change directions in order to benefit the organization.

 P is for Productive: Leaders get things done – through others and through their own efforts.
 Furthermore, they understand that making progress can inspire employees and teams.
 When working with a team, leaders remove obstacles, channel output in the right direction and take great care not squelch productivity unless absolutely necessary.

 O is for Open: An “open door” policy.
 A willingness to be open and transparent in conversations.
 An openness to others’ opinions and ideas.
 In all of these ways, a leader is characterized by his or her accessibility and responsive attitude.
 This openness serves a leader well with interpersonal realtionships, as well as in helping a business evolve.

-If you’re looking for more tips and resources about leadership development, including tips about integrity, sign up for our FREE newsletter.
+If you’re looking for more tips and resources about your career development, subscribe to our newsletter.